adaptingadapting/Holberton-SpeedrunAllChecksPercent/902more_functions_nested_loops/README.md

 task 4 a simple logic statement there in the for loops sghould do enough

 task 5 took me a few minutes, that modulus there was tricky to figure out but its done now

+task 6 was rather simple, now these could get harder now